 You’ll work with a print provider, like Printful or Teespring, to sell merch (t-shirts, mugs, bags, etc.) customized with your designs and sold on a per-order basis.

 When someone buys one of your designs, the print provider fulfills, prints, and ships the order on your behalf.

 This passive income method is quick and easy to get set up, and it requires very little maintenance once you’ve created your designs.

 The trickiest part here comes down to making unique, high-quality designs that inspire your people to purchase them.

 Another potentially lucrative option for passive income is to create an app or software that you can offer as a subscription service—also called software as a service (SaaS).

-To do this, it does require coding knowledge or the funds to hire someone who knows how to code, but there are many resources available to find people who can do that kind of work for you, like Upwork.
+To do something like this, it does require coding knowledge or the funds to hire someone who knows how to code, but there are many resources available to find people who can do that kind of work for you, like Upwork.